Get In Touch

 Museum

-The Assam State Museum is located in the southern end of Dighali Pukhuri pond which is located at the heart of the city.
-The exhibits of the Museum are displayed under different sections,such as Epigraphy, Sculptures.
-The sculptures from the Assam region fall into four principal categories- stone, wood, metal and terracotta, Natural History, Crafts, Folk Art & Arms section.
-The collections which are on display here, are very rare.
+The Assam State Museum is located at the southern end of Dighali Pukhuri Pond, which is located at the heart of the city.
+The exhibits of the museum displayed under different sections, such as epigraphy and sculptures.
+The sculptures from the Assam region fall into four principal categories: stone, wood, metal, and terracotta; natural history; crafts; folk art; and arms.
+The collections that are on display here are exceedingly rare.

 img